bash-my-aws/bash-my-aws/doc/developer-guide.md

 You can start the test suite by running the command `make test`.

-# Parameters

-bash-my-aws is very but specific about how parameters are passed into it.

 ## STDIN

 * The first word of each line must be a resource.
 * Additional information will be disregarded.

-## ARGV

-* Switches are specified by their long name of --switch-name.
-* The thing immediately after a switch-name is the switch value unless it starts with a '--'.